alifa98/ForgetfulML/README.md

 ## Support

-For questions or issues, feel free to reach out by opening a GitHub issue or contact us at unlearning@faraji.info
+For questions or issues, feel free to reach out by opening a GitHub issue or contact us at <unlearning@faraji.info>

-# Development

-## Build
+## Development: Build

 Install build dependencies: